Extensions, plugins and custom solutions

 If you’re responsible for developing an extension, plugin or add-on, consider using one of the existing libraries that work with ODF.

-ODF 1.2 compliant documents don’t all conform to the standard equally.
+ODF 1.2 compliant documents do not all conform to the standard equally.
 There are 2 classes for conformance:

 - conforming documents